Hop Fastpass

 Hop Fastpass is a contactless smart card for public transit fare payment on most transit modes in the Portland, Oregon, metropolitan area including MAX Light Rail, WES commuter rail, Portland Streetcar, The Vine, and all TriMet and C-TRAN buses.
 An initial release to the general public began on July 5, 2017, with the official launch on July 17.
 The program is managed by TriMet.

-The Hop card is a purple credit card-sized stored-value contactless smartcard that can hold a cash value or day or monthly passes for various systems.
-Because all terminals that read Hop cards can also accept NFC-based mobile payment, "virtual" Hop cards are available for use on any iOS or Android smartphone supporting Apple Pay or Google Wallet respectively; these are functionally identical to physical cards.
-Day or month passes allowing unlimited rides within the given time frame can be "earned" by purchasing an amount in single fares equal to the cost of the pass; a year pass, which costs as much as 11 earned month passes, can also be purchased up-front.
+The Hop card is a stored-value contactless smartcard that can hold a cash value or day or monthly passes for various systems.
+All terminals that read these cards can also accept NFC-based mobile payment systems such as Apple Pay and Google Wallet respectively.
+A virtual Hop card generated by these platforms is functionally identical to physical cards.
+Hop also supports fare capping, in which day or month passes are automatically applied when fares reach the respective cost threshold.
 Passengers must tap on each time they enter the system by holding the card to an electronic reader to validate a pass or deduct funds.
 Cards can be reloaded using a credit or debit card online, using a mobile app, calling a toll-free number, or at local retailers and ticket offices.
 Cash can be used when reloading the card in person.

-Background
+History

 Prior to the introduction of electronic payments on the network, paper tickets and passes were used by Portland-area transit agencies.
 The tickets needed to be validated at ticket validators on the Streetcar or at MAX and WES stations.
 They did not offer fare exchange or extension.
 Installation of Hop readers began in March 2015, and was completed by the end of 2016.
 A public beta began in February 2017.

+Hop debuted through a slow rollout at retail stores that began on July 5, 2017, and culminated in an official launch on July 17.
 The system cost $35.9 million to install and test at the time of its public release.
+TriMet ceased sales of its paper tickets at retail stores in October 2018 and from its customer service offices the following year.
+By December 2019, 80.7 percent of TriMet fares were paid using the Hop Fastpass system; of those transactions, only 4 percent used the open payments, while the rest used a card.
+An existing mobile ticketing app, which launched in 2013, was also shut down in December 2019.
+Replacement of ticket vending machines at MAX light rail stations with new machines that could dispense Hop Fastpass cards began in November 2024.